J-1 Non Degree Students

 Passport valid for six months into the future

 Valid F-1 or J-1 visa in your passport

 Financial information showing proof of funds

-If your J-1 visa has expired, be sure to check the website of the U.S. embassy or consulate where you will be applying to find out which items are required.
+If your F-1 or J-1 visa has expired, you must apply for a new visa to return to the US.
+Be sure to check the website of the U.S. embassy or consulate where you will be applying to find out which items are required.
 Please visit the U.S. Embassy webpage for more information.

 It is important to remember that the U.S. government defines “work” as any activity that someone would normally be paid to perform.
 Even if you are not being paid, you still may need authorization.
 Always check with CGPS before accepting any position, even if it is unpaid or “volunteer”.
 We will help you meet your goals in a legal way.

-As a J-1 Non Degree Student you may be eligible for on-campus employment.
+As an F-1 or J-1 Non Degree Student you may be eligible for on-campus employment.
 On-campus employment can include work conducted at on-campus facilities, such as the dining hall, library, or offices on campus, as well as with associated businesses on campus, such as the Barnes and Noble Bookstore.